rwoll/CS051Proposal/README.md

 Setting everthing up on Macs would be easy since the lab computer instructions will apply.
 On Windows machines, the setup would require a few more steps to get Git up and running.

+#### Distracting Git

+If not carefully explained in instructions, using Git in the workflow could distract from the CS051 curriculum.
+In an effort to avoid this and provide a level of abstraction between Git and our use-case, we have written custom [aliases](configure_git.py) to students don't have to spend time learning Git.

 ## Implementation Details